 Can I write to my sponsored child?

-Absolutely!
+Yes!
 Exchanging letters with your sponsored child helps build a caring connection that deepens the impact of our work.
-We encourage you to correspond with your sponsored child.
+In light of the coronavirus pandemic, please keep in mind that there may be delays or inability to deliver letters in a timely manner.
+We will do everything in our power to deliver your message while keeping staff and children safe.
 Considering the costs to translate and transport letters back and forth to a child’s community, we recommend that you send no more than three or four letters a year.
 See the journey of a letter here.

 It’s best to limit the number of people who correspond with the child to avoid overwhelming or confusing them.
 Writing a letter on behalf of your family, or even having your child/grandchild correspond, is a great way to get your family involved in the experience, help them learn more about the world and share in the joy of helping others.

 We’ll also occasionally provide you with colorful greeting cards that you can personalize and send to your sponsored child in recognition of special occasions, such as his or her birthday.
 Children love reading your messages, so please be on the lookout for these special mailings.
 If you’re a lifeline sponsor, your card will be sent to one of the children in your sponsorship community.

 Please note: Lifeline and refugee child sponsors cannot correspond with their sponsored child.
 If you are interested in exchanging letters with a child benefitting from your support, we’d love to help make that happen!
 Please contact our Supporter Experience Center at firstname.lastname@example.org or 1-800-728-3843, Monday-Friday 8am-5am (EST)

 All letters should be addressed to your sponsored child’s country office and must include:

 - On the envelope: The name and address of your sponsored child’s country office (available below)